|There are towers in towns all over Italy. The only one we know about is the one that is leaning.|

 Flying pigs now are a beloved icon.
 The annual marathoin in Cincinnati is called the Flying Pig Marathon.
 Restaurants and shops are named after them.
 Cookbooks are named after them.
 Tee shirts are emblazoned with them.
 The photo below shows how they turn up everywhere.

-But try to get anyone to think along these lines when creating new public art.
+But try to get anyone to consider doing that on purpose when creating public art.

 If a peace pole is going to gain a space in the consciousness of a community, something about it must cause that.
 Size, substance, design and landscaping are effective, but if everything is on center and as expected, it is unlikely to do it as well as when something is not.